zyz9066/zyz9066.github.io/_posts/2020-09-01-validation-techniques-in-sklearn.markdown

 Resubstitution error: 0.13187984496124028
 ```

-Calculate the ROC area using the training data above, this is also known as the 'resubstitution ROC area' (ROC from training data), i.e., train GNB on all the instances, then calculate ROC area using probabilities from predictions on instances that GNB was trained on.
+* Plot the ROC curve using the training data above, this is also known as the 'resubstitution ROC area' (ROC from training data), i.e., train GNB on all the instances, then calculate ROC area using probabilities from predictions on instances that GNB was trained on.
 Also try to increase the area under ROC by denoising or removing attributes, of performing some other type of transformation (PCA, PLS, etc.):

 ```python
 from sklearn import metrics